johnno1962/Dynamo/README.md

 The `ExampleAppSwiftlet` is used in the tests for checking character encoding in GET and POST form submission. `TickTackToe` is an example .ssp application in a bundle target. `NumberGuesser` is implemented as a .shtml template compiled into swift code by the Utilities/sspcompiler.py script.
+Changes made to these Swiftlets will take effect when you reload the page after a project build.

 ### DynamoWebServer, DynamoSSLWebServer severs.